 - Girly Bruiser: She's first seen painting her nails pink in the cockpit of her mobile suit, and later on that episode, she is the first person to fight Mikazuki to a draw.

-- Guns Akimbo: Her Hyakuri's primary weapons are a pair of 110mm rifles that, despite their relatively small calibre, are powerful enough to manage the unusual feat of dealing significant damage to nanolaminate-armoured targets like ships and mobile suits.
+- Guns Akimbo: Her Hyakuri's primary weapons are a pair of 110mm rifles that, despite their relatively small caliber, are powerful enough to manage the unusual feat of dealing significant damage to nanolaminate-armored targets like ships and mobile suits.